 Putting aside such extreme cases, all societies, homeowners and tenants agree upon certain ground rules for all parties to follow during the tenancy period.
-Let’s take a look at the tenant’s rights and duties under a rental agreement.
+Let’s take a look at the housing society rules and regulations for tenants and their duties under a rental agreement.

 1. A lease agreement: More often than not, a tenant enters into a written and legally binding agreement with the landlord, making him entitled to receive a duplicate copy of the agreement while the owner retains the original.